Menu

 In times of economic uncertainty, job security is a primary concern for millions of people around the world.
 Here in the UK, things are no different.

 Even that only tells half the story.
-In the modern pursuit of profits, companies feel beholden to shareholders and executives and happily cut down their staff rosters even when making record profits just to make those numbers jump even higher.
+In the modern pursuit of profits, companies feel beholden to shareholders and executives and happily reduce their staff rosters even when making record profits just to increase those numbers even further.

-While this is most prominent in the United States, it happens all over the world.
+While this is most prominent in the United States, it happens worldwide.

 The truth is that relatively few people have true job security in the uk.
 Most of us are beholden to the whims of the market, to seasonal shifts, to sudden competition, to being let go at the whim of a manager, or to any number of other potential issues.

 Job security is distressingly scarce.
-A report from 2020 even indicated that as much as 60% of Britain’s workforce doesn’t feel secure in their positions.
-Now, obviously, the pandemic didn’t help things there, but it’s still a worrisome trend.
+2020 report even indicated that as much as 60% of Britain’s workforce doesn’t feel secure in their positions.
+The pandemic obviously didn’t help, but it’s still a worrisome trend.

 So, what can you do if your job isn’t secure, if you’re worried about your future, or if you just want to plan to have some leeway in case the worst happens?
 Let’s talk about it.